 - 5. (1) To ensure the employment benefits of this development are realised without delay, the Applicant shall commence mining within two years of the date of this Consent.
-This does not remove the obligation of the Applicant to comply with any other requirement listed in the Conditions of this Consent. - (2) To minimise potential delays to development on adjoining lands, consent for mining shall lapse 11 years from commencement of mining.
+This does not remove the obligation of the Applicant to comply with any other requirement listed in the Conditions of this Consent. - (2) To minimise potential delays to development on adjoining lands, consent for mining operations shall lapse on 31 December 2013.